gianlacasella/BB-8-Robot-Controller-Sketch-for-Arduino/README.md

 # BB-8 Robot  Controller Sketch for  Arduino

 An Arduino Sketch created to control a BB-8 robot, for a project at Universidad de los Andes.
-My team used Bluetooth and an app on a smartphone to control the robot.
+My team built the BB8 case, and I was in charge of programming and electronics.
+We used a smartphone app to control the robot through Bluethoot.
 The BB-8 was able to move in 8 directions, and play Star Wars sounds through a buzzer.

 ## Getting Started